pts/minilibc686/README.md

   the bundled BusyBox).
 This makes it slower, and it makes the reproducibility weaker, because shells have subtle differences.

+*minicc* provides the following convenience features:

+* In addition to the GNU assembler source files with *.s* and *.S* (preprocessed) extensions, *minicc* accepts NASM assembly source files with the *.nasm* extension.
+It will compile them using a bundled copy of NASM 0.98.39.

 ## Testing

 minilibc686 has some unit tess.
 Run all of them by running `./test.sh`.